fygar256/general-assembler-axx/README.md

 The execution platform is not dependent on a specific processing system.
 It is also set to ignore chr(13) at the end of lines in DOS files.
 I think it will work on any processing system that runs python.

-axx can process the instruction set of any processor if you prepare pattern data, but it does not support the practical functions of a dedicated assembler.
+I think axx can process the instruction set of any processor if you prepare pattern data, but it does not support the practical functions that a dedicated assembler has.
 The current version is a trial implementation.
 I also intend to implement the practical functions of a dedicated assembler in the future.

 Also, because the pattern file is separate from the source file, it is possible to generate machine code for a processor with a different instruction set from a source file with one instruction set, if you don't mind the effort of coding.